rcgill/Legacy--Backdraft-1.x/README.md

 # Project Home

-This is a mirror of the official backdraft repository that's maintained at [http://bdframwork.org](http://bdframwork.org "backdraft project home").
-Warning: this repository may be slightly out of date compared to the official repository.
+This is a mirror of the official backdraft repository that's maintained at [http://bdframework.org](http://bdframework.org "backdraft project home") (warning: this repository may be slightly out of date compared to the official repository).

 # Key Attributes